 Project Wen 2: Engineering of therapeutic proteins for T-cell function modulation

 T cells, an important type of immune cell, play critical roles in fighting pathogens.
 Their malfunction has been implicated in a wide range of diseases, including autoimmunity, allergy, cancer, and infectious diseases.
 The goal of this project is to engineer proteins via directed evolution and rational design approaches so that they can deliver desired instructions (molecular signals) to T cells for therapeutic purposes.
 This project involves culture of hybridoma and mammalian cell lines, library creation and screening, flow cytometric single cell analysis, and recombinant protein analysis in vitro.

-PROJECT #37: Percolation and Flow Through Porous Media.
+Project Ziff 2: Percolation and Flow Through Porous Media

 The percolation model concerns problems of connectivity and flow through random porous networks.
 Related problems include electrical conductivity of random conductor/insulator mixtures, dissolution of pills that are made of soluble/insoluble aggregates, and the spread of disease though a population of susceptible and unsusceptible individuals.
 These various problems can be modeled by a simple and elegant probabilistic geometrical model in which a regular lattice is made random by making some of the edges or “bonds” open or shut.
 The project is to study various forms of these networks through computer simulation, to determine connectivity and transport processes.
 This will entail modifying existing programs, written in the C programming language, running those programs on computers, analyzing the results, and writing it up for possible publication.
 Some of these programs make use of elegant recursive subroutines, and if you are interested in programming this is a fun project.